COMP08011/watchers_events/README.md

 # watchers_events
-Started code for demo of Zookeeper Watchers and Events
+Starter code for demo of Zookeeper Watchers and Events